Questions to ask employers during interviews

 Better: I read a news story about the possible opening of an office in Spokane.
 Knowing that a news article does not always capture the full story, I wondered what factors are under consideration for this decision.
 (Notice this isn't technically a question, but a series of statements showing your interest and inviting conversation.)

-If you are having trouble developing questions, consider the following samples as food for thought to help you consider your own questions.
-However, don't ask a question if you are not truly interested in the answer; it will be obvious to the employer.
+If you are having trouble developing questions, consider the following samples.
+Use these as food for thought to help develop your own questions.
+Don't ask a question that is not relevant to the organization, job, or situation.
+Don't ask a question if you are not truly interested in the answer; it will be obvious to the employer.

 Your questions must show your own thought process.